 The dashboard is designed to support local areas to understand their data through 3 lenses:

 - Governance and assurance: 'what did we do and how well are we doing it?'

-- Qualitative Key Performance Indicators (KPIs): 'how do we know we are making a difference?' - To be developed, 2019/20
+- Qualitative Key Performance Indicators (KPIs): 'how do we know we are making a difference?'

 The dashboard uses data already captured by local areas - as part of national data collection - to display data at a local area level.
 There is no obligation on local areas to capture additional data in order to populate the dashboard.